Baby Cade’s Guide To Making Money With Your Blog Content

 There are two primary feed types: RSS and Atom.
 Google News allows you to create either type of feed.
 I click on the Atom link.

 Moving right along, I now need to download software that will allow me to display the feed on my blog.
 RSS2HTML is what I use.
 Note that this software will only work if my web host supports PHP.
-Although I’m sure that easy-to-implement ASP solutions also exist, I haven’t used them.
+Although I’m sure easy-to-implement ASP solutions exist, I haven’t used them.

 I then change the “Table Width” from 100% to 30%.
 These are purely stylistic changes that I am making.
 I then save the file and upload both files to the root of my webserver.

-I go back into Blogger, and I open my template.
+I go back into Blogger, and I open my Template.
 I scroll down until I see

 “div id= “sidebar”